Account Closing Review

 1. Parent company

-As a result of factors such as increased demand for outsourcing services at our company, sales volume reached ¥142.531 billion resulting in a revenue increase of 8.5% compared with the same period last year, and segment profits reached ¥5.996 billion resulting in earnings growth of 0.8% compared with the same period last year.
+As a result of factors such as increased demand for outsourcing services at our company, sales volume reached ¥210.224 billion, resulting in a revenue increase of 3.5% compared with the previous period.
+Segment profit decreased by 24.3% compared with the previous period to ¥4.415 billion due to the impact of factors including a decline in large-scale short-term projects and upfront investment implemented in the previous period.

 2. Domestic subsidiaries